 Post-docs will be part of a subgroup of SCS staff, including psychologists, social workers and psychiatrists who review case material for determining dispositions when students seek help for ADHD.
 The group determines whether testing or a medication consultation is warranted.
 This group also meets monthly with University of Chicago neuropsychologist Scott Hunter, PhD, as a consultant.

 The application process for post-doctoral applications is handled through the University of Chicago Human Resources Department at http://jobs.uchicago.edu/.
-The position will be listed sometime in March or April as a Clinical Psychology Trainee position, but it is a post-doctorate position.
+The position will be listed (in December/January) as a Clinical Psychology Trainee position, but it is a post-doctorate position.

 Trainee Evaluation, Grievance & Due Process Procedures